MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-UnifiedGroupLinks.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

-Use the Get-UnifiedGroupLinks cmdlet to view membership and ownership information for Office 365 groups in your cloud-based organization.
-To view other properties for Office 365 groups, use the Get-UnifiedGroup cmdlet.
+Use the Get-UnifiedGroupLinks cmdlet to view membership and ownership information for Microsoft 365 Groups in your cloud-based organization.
+To view other properties for Microsoft 365 Groups, use the Get-UnifiedGroup cmdlet.

 **Note**: We recommend that you use the Exchange Online PowerShell V2 module to connect to Exchange Online PowerShell.
 For instructions, see [Use the Exchange Online PowerShell V2 module](https://docs.microsoft.com/powershell/exchange/exchange-online-powershell-v2).